jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 We wrote that we should always use `keepend` when defining a region.

 What about a match?
-In `$VIMRUNTIME`, no one use `keepend` with `:syn match`.
+In `$VIMRUNTIME`, no one use `keepend` with `:syntax match`.
 And yet, I found one example where it's needed to prevent a bug:

-    syn match markdownListItem ... keepend
+    syntax match markdownListItem ... keepend

-Btw, the description given at `:h :syn-match` is copied from the one at `:h :syn-region`, and doesn't make sense in the context of a match:
+Btw,  the description  given at  `:help :syn-match`  is copied  from the  one at `:help :syn-region`, and doesn't make sense in the context of a match:

    > keepend
    >